bclay/pamentor/index.md

 </div>

 ##[Request A Mentor](//my.pennapps.com/mentor)
++ **The mentorship pairing system will be live from Friday 8pm to Saturday 2am and from Saturday 8am to Sunday 2am.
+Please make sure to submit your mentor request during this time so that you will be successfully matched to a mentor.**

 + You submit a request online at [my.pennapps.com/mentor](//my.pennapps.com/mentor) detailing your question or issue.
 You will need to be logged in to see the page.